jagbanana/jg-chat/README.md

 # JGChat - Claude AI Chatbot for WordPress

 JGChat is a lightweight yet powerful WordPress plugin that adds a customizable AI chatbot powered by Anthropic's Claude AI to your website.
+It has a friendly, familiar UI, with nice animations.
+It can appear as a form area within a page (via shortcode) or as a floating widget on the bottom of all pages.

+Frontend example:

 ![JGChat Frontend Screenshot](assets/screenshot.png)

+Backend example:

 ![JGChat Backend Screenshot](assets/screenshot2.png)